linguistsherry/linguistsherry.github.io/_pages/about.md

 ---

-My name is Sherry Yong Chen, and I am a PhD candidate in Linguistics at MIT (expected: June 2022).
-I specialize in psycholinguistics, with experience in natural language processing, data analytics, and quantitative research.
+My name is Sherry Yong Chen, and I currently work as a Knowledge Engineer at Alexa AI - Information.
+In 2022, I completed my PhD in Linguistics from MIT, specializing in language processing and child language acquisition.
+I have experience in data analytics, natural language processing, and quantitative research.

 As a language scientist
 ======